Aerijo/autocomplete-latex/docs/provider_setup.md

 ```
 {
   "scope": { // eg. "text.tex.latex"
-    "type": { // eg. "snippet"
+    "type": [ // eg. "snippet"
-      "keyName": { // (not really important) --- maybe turn into array?
         // required
-        "prefix": "what the user types to see this snippet",
+        "displayText": "what the user types to see this snippet",
         "snippet": "what the snippet will expand into"

         // optional